 - Mischa, originally from Massachusetts, who says she grew up in abusive households where she was beaten and raped.

 In telling their stories, the homeless people in the documentary have several things in common: They became homeless not through choice but through circumstances, because they came from abusive backgrounds and the homes they had before were unbearable.
 Many were in foster care before they turned 18 years old.
 Childhood abuse (physical, sexual, emotional) is also a common trait of homeless people.
-The people in the documentary all say that they were abused by family members and/or people in foster care.
+The homeless people in the documentary all say that they were abused by family members and/or people in foster care.

 And almost all of the homeless youth in the documentary have drug problems, which they usually had before they became homeless, but their drug addiction/abuse became even more of a way of life after they became homeless.
-In some scenes, Bublez, Nick, Greenz, Mischa, Ryan, Nessa are shown admitting on camera that they’re under the influence of drugs at the time of filming the scene.
+In some scenes, Bublez, Nick, Greenz, Mischa, Ryan and Nessa are shown admitting on camera that they’re under the influence of drugs at the time of filming the scene.

 Meth is mentioned the most as the drug that the homeless youth are abusing in this documentary (which includes a few scenes of people using drugs), but other drugs are mentioned too, including cocaine, heroin, barbiturates, marijuana and alcohol.
 The documentary also mentions that meth is popular with homeless people because they often have to spend a lot of time trying to get money and the meth is a way for them to stay awake longer.